HomeMarketingWhat Are the Top Consulting Firms for Sales Compensation Benchmarking?

 What it does well:

-- Rapid diagnostics and prioritization: Bain’s Sales Compensation Booster reveals the top opportunities quickly so teams can focus on fixes that keep them moving forward.
+Rapid Diagnostics and Prioritisation: The Sales Compensation Booster of Brain explores the best opportunities fast, so teams can concentrate on fixes that keep them moving forward.

-- GTM and play alignment: It designs compensation plans that map to the Sales Play System so incentives reward the exact behaviors needed for repeatable, scalable growth.
+GTM and Play Alignment: It designs compensation plans that effectively map the Sales Play System.
+The incentives reward the exact behaviours required for scalable and repeatable growth.

-- Measurable, outcomes-focused design: Bain pairs plan design with modeling and client casework to show expected cost, quota and productivity impacts rather than only recommendations.
+Measurable, Outcomes-Focused Design: Bain pairs plan design with modelling and client casework to show expected cost, quota, and productivity impacts rather than only recommendations.

 It matters which consulting firm leaders choose because the right one can solve their sales compensation problems.
 The following offers an excellent way to compare proposals.